cfoulc/cf/README.md

                  turns 0 to 10 V. into 0 to 300 bpm

-  on :         turns it on/off, starts on first beat (most of the times)
+  on :         turns METRO on/off, starts on first beat (most of the times)

-  on input :    turns metro on/off on trig
+  on input :    turns METRO on/off on trig

-  reset :      sets metro back to 1st beat without stoping it
+  reset :      sets METRO back to 1st beat without stoping it

                  use to reset dividers and seqs on the fly